networkit/networkit/Doc/doc/get_started.rst

 	necessary to build	the Python extensions.
 Even with the Visual C++ Redistributable our attempts were not successful.
 Any help is appreciated.
 It may be possible to build NetworKit as a library on Windows in environments like MinGW or Cygwin.

+-	Some algorithms (e.g. StronglyConnectedComponents) are implemented in a recursive manner and for large input may exceed the default stack size on your platform.
+	To work around this issue, you can lift the stack size limit for your terminal process and subsequent child processes with :code:`ulimit -s unlimited` or :code:`ulimit -Hs` (to the hard limit if there is one).
+It is also possible to change resource limits from Python directly with :code:`import resource; resource.setrlimit(resource.RLIMIT_STACK, (-1, -1))`.

 Contributions
 ~~~~~~~~~~~~~